Origin of the flute

-When we talk about recorder positions, we refer to the way the fingers press the holes of the recorder to produce the different tones.
+When we talk about Flute positions, we refer to the way the fingers press the holes of the recorder to produce the different tones.
 In this sense, it is important to distinguish between two types of flute fingering:

 - Baroque fingering: It is that fingering that seeks a more ergonomic position and therefore has the holes that correspond to the ring and little fingers closer to the fingers.